qaware/cloud-computing-th-rosenheim/04-provisionierung/exercise/README.md

 ### Step 2: Start managed node and Ansible control node together using Docker Compose

-Create a Docker Compose file (file named “docker compose.yml” alongside this readme) that
+Create a Docker Compose file (file named “docker-compose.yml” alongside this readme) that
 - starts a managed node and in doing so:
   - has the service name “managed-node”
   - builds the image based on the Dockerfile created in step 1